A highly opinionated, zero-configuration linter and formatter

 What the community is saying

-Here's what some of the most FORWARD-THINKING, 1000 IQ developers in the React ecosystem have to say about Ultracite.
+Here's what some of the most in the most forward-thinking developers in the React ecosystem have to say about Ultracite.